Responding to Covid-19

 Applying our logo

-It is important that New Zealanders know what their taxpayer dollars have funded – this helps reinforce the cultural value of this funding.
+It is important New Zealanders know what their taxpayer dollars have funded.
+Consistent accreditation also helps reinforce the cultural value of this funding to Aotearoa.